-Eating disorders are mental disorders with seriously damaging physical and emotional consequences.
-They are not fads, phases or something that someone consciously chooses to take part in.
+Eating disorders are mental health concerns with seriously damaging physical and emotional consequences.
+They are not fads, phases, or something that someone consciously chooses to take part in.

 Individuals with the restricting type of anorexia typically lose weight through their restrictive eating habits, though many combine diet and fasting with extreme exercise to offset any potential weight gain.

-Binge eating / purging type – If you have this type of anorexia, you’ve entered into a pattern of eating followed by an activity to purge the food you’ve consumed.
-Purging may include forced vomiting, misuse of laxatives, diuretics or enemas.
+If you have this type of anorexia, you’ve entered into a pattern of eating followed by an activity to purge the food you’ve consumed.
+Purging may include forced vomiting, misuse of laxatives, diuretics, or enemas.

-These behaviors, either in restricting or in binge eating and purging, are unhealthy physically and mentally, and can even be life threatening.
-It’s important to seek therapy and nutritional education for treatment of anorexia nervosa.
+These behaviors, either in restricting or in binge eating and purging, are unhealthy physically and mentally and can even be life-threatening.
+It’s important to seek therapy and nutritional education for the treatment of anorexia nervosa.

 Causes of Anorexia

-Examples of environmental factors that contribute to the occurrence of this eating disorder are:
+Examples of environmental factors that contribute to the occurrence of this eating disorder include:

-- The effects of the thinness culture in media, that constantly reinforce thin people as ideal stereotypes
+- The effects of the thinness culture in media, which constantly reinforces thin people as ideal stereotypes

 - Professions and careers that promote being thin and weight loss, such as ballet and modeling